 The retina is reattached by injection of expansile gas into the vitreous cavity (a procedure that can be performed under local anesthesia as an office procedure or in the operation theater) followed by careful positioning of the head.

-Once the retina is reattached, the retinal tear can be sealed by laser photocoagulation or cryotherapy (this can be done prior to gas injection).
+Once the retina is reattached, the retinal tear can be sealed by laser photocoagulation or cryotherapy (this can be done before gas injection).

 The buckle is positioned so that it pushes in on the retina, effectively closing the break.
 This buckle counteracts the forces that are pulling the retina away from its normal position, and it is meant to stay in place forever.

-Approximately 90% of common retinal detachments can be initially repaired with one or a combination of above procedures.
+Approximately 90% of common retinal detachments can be initially repaired with one or a combination of the above procedures.
 Improvement of vision in the operated eye takes weeks to months.
-Blurry vision is to be expected for a period of time.
+Blurred vision is to be expected for a while.

 About 10 to 15% of patients with retinal detachment will require repeat surgery.